Pizza-wallet/pizza-wallet/README.md

 docker-compose -f docker-compose-dev.yml up --build
 ```

-### CI/CD

-We run our CI/CD environment with GitHub Actions

-The Workflow:

-- On Push:
-    - CodeQL Security Check
-- If successful:
-    - Build Docker Container
-- If successful:
-    - Run Tests

 ## Contribute

 We love builders!
 Here's how you can help:
 - Bug fixer - Check github's [issues](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues) to see what needs to be fixed.
-- The dev - Want to help build new features?
-Check our board on [ClickUp](https://sharing.clickup.com/36638099/b/h/7-36638099-2/26df81f54e08e7a) and start building!